- CII Policies

-While more than 70 percent of companies in the Standard & Poor’s 500 Index use the majority vote standard for uncontested board elections, thousands of U.S. companies still use plurality voting.
+While 78 percent of companies in the Standard & Poor’s 500 Index use the majority vote standard for uncontested board elections, thousands of U.S. companies still use plurality voting.
 And even some companies that have embraced majority voting for directors give their boards discretion to overrule shareowners and reappoint incumbent directors who fall short of majority support in uncontested elections.

 Resources & Advocacy

 CII corporate governance policy on majority voting for directors

 CII annual letter-writing campaign urging boards not to reappoint "zombie" directors (members only)